haxtheweb/edtechjoker/draft-outline.md

 <meme-maker alt="Cat stalking a small toy" image-url="https://cdn2.thecatapi.com/images/9j5.jpg" top-text="I bring you" bottom-text="the death">
 </meme-maker>
 ```

+- This repo's `cards-app` element should have 3 import statements at the top of it. meme-maker (or a member of your pod), your own element, lit.
+- the render method should have your card (without the buttons in it since those were just in the demo) + the other element
+- this is the  feedback loop of modern development.
+Make something, resuse other things, reuse your own work.

 ## HW turn in to Canvas
 - The above working, turned in on a Gist with links to  your code and your built code working (not a vercel.com.... address, the actual card rendered and working)